-As of August 18th, 2017 we have programs across 29 nursing schools in Delaware.
-You’ll be able to find different courses that cover an extensive range of topics that include but not limited to LPN/LVN, LPN-RN and Associates Degree.
-You can take these and a range of other course/degree options from schools that include Western Governors University, Davenport University - Online Graduate, Walden University.
+As of November 23rd, 2017 we have programs across 31 nursing schools in Delaware.
+You’ll be able to find different courses that cover an extensive range of topics that include but not limited to PhD, Associates Degree and LPN/LVN.
+You can take these and a range of other course/degree options from schools that include Western Governors University Online, Loyola University New Orleans Online, Walden University - Online.
 If you’re looking for other states to start or further your studies we cover programs across the U.S. such as Maryland, New Jersey and Pennsylvania.

 Nursing Schools in Delaware